imWillX/StockAPI/README.md

 # StockAPI

 StockAPI is a java API that tracks stock positions.
+This returns live data from online finance REST APIs (Yahoo).

+## API Feature

+- Easy to use API
+- Extendable to other finance API sources

 ## Install